rasberry/NTFSDirect/README.md

 var fileList = new NTFSDirect.Enumerator(vol);
 foreach(string file in fileList) {
 	FileInfo f = new FileInfo(file);
-	if (!f.Exists) { continue; } //every file is enumerated even ones we might not have access to.
+	if (!f.Exists) { continue; } //every file is enumerated even ones we don't have access to.
 	//Do something with each path
 }
 ```